Emergencies – Call us right now!

 Like with everything else we provide, we take the hassle out of dental emergencies.
 No need to call a bunch of offices to see when you can get an appointment.
 Your emergency appointment with us is “as soon as you can get here”!!

-Remember we are open some evenings and our Citrus Heights location is even open on Saturdays.
+Remember we are open some evenings and Saturdays.

 We are here to help and you will be greeted by one of our staff members with nothing short of sincere compassion and understanding.
 We all are familiar with that pain…you’re not alone.